Table of Contents

 Don't save any new files on your drive and follow the steps below to bring your files back:

-# 2. UnCHK Is a Free Tool for Chk File Recovery
+# 2. Use UnCHK for Chk File Recovery

 Applies to: All levels of users

 Third-party tools like UnCHK can help you open a CHK file and recover lost files in an easy way.
 UnCHK is a free tool that can examine the contents of the CHK files and determine if the contents are known to file types such as audio files, video, images, archives, executable files, and documents.
 It also works to restore partial files from the CHK files.

 Steps to recover CHK files and data with UnCHK:

 Step 1.
 Free download UnCHK.
 Run UnCHK, choose the directory where the CHK files are located and specify a destination directory.

 Step 2.
 Choose your scan option: Whole files, Embedded files, Floppy disk, Hard drive, Keep a log and click "OK" to confirm.

 - Whole Files will look at each file and check for a recognized signature.